Azarbaad/Data_analytics/README.md

 - 🔭 M.Sc. in Data Analytics and Information System Management at Arden University, Berlin
 - 🌱 Passionate about leveraging data to drive product decisions
-- 💼 Experience in B2B and B2C product management
+- 💼 Experience in B2B and B2C Business analytics

 ## 🛠️ Technical Stack